damian/blog/_posts/2013-05-18-moving-to-android.md

 ## Android first impressions

 Android is pretty darn sweet now.
 The clunkiness of the interface has gone and the responsiveness is excellent!
-Added to the fact that I have been able to see dramatic software improvements take place over the past few years made this a  brainer for me.
+Added to the fact that I have been able to see dramatic software improvements take place over the past few years made this a no brainer for me.
 Yes there's room for improvement, but I'm confident that these are going to get addressed in the near future.

 That said I'm thoroughly enjoying my Nexus 4 and all that it has to offer!
 In fact I'm busy writing this very blog post using the gesture enabled keyboard.
 Something I'd never dream of using my old iPhone.